vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 ### Is this patch eligible for Live Patch?

 No; Although Live Patch was [announced](https://blogs.vmware.com/cloud-foundation/2024/06/25/vmware-vsphere-8-u3-initial-availability-announcement/) following the release of vSphere 8.0 Update 3, the nature of this particular issue prevents the use of live patching.

+### I am having trouble downloading the patches from the Broadcom Support Portal.

+There is currently an issue with the Broadcom Support Portal relating to customers that have downgraded licenses.
+This issue is a high priority and will be fixed shortly.
+In the meantime, it is recommended to leverage in-product downloads to obtain the patch.
+If this is not possible, please open a non-technical support ticket for support.
+See [https://knowledge.broadcom.com/external/article/145364/create-a-non-technical-case-for-support.html](https://knowledge.broadcom.com/external/article/145364/create-a-non-technical-case-for-support.html) for more details.

 ### Do I have to update SDDC Manager?